 The most significant change from MS Word to SciFlow is the way chapters, and signatures are created.
 In MS Word, a heading is often created implicitly (e.g., through higher font size, different font).

-SciFlow keeps it quite formal with the headings, i.e., it must always be specified which level of the heading it is.
+SciFlow, on the other hand, keeps it very formal with the headings, i.e., it must always be specified which level of the heading it is.
 That means every chapter is automatically an H1.
 H1 means the chapter itself is a heading of the first order.
 Every further heading within a chapter is, therefore, a subheading ranging from H2 to H5

 Why is that important?

-When creating the structure of the work, you can keep the overview by opening the table of contents ("Document outline") in the sidebar.
+When creating the structure of your work, you can keep the overview by opening the table of contents (Document outline) in the sidebar.

 The table of contents also shows figures and tables that are used in the document.